How To Create And Organize Media Lists

 1. Go to Media Relations via the left-hand side navigation bar

-3. Via the 'I'm looking for' option, select to look for individual contacts or sources
+3. Via the 'I'm looking for' option, select to look for individual people or sources

 4. Use the search bar to look for journalists by their name or topic they write about